-• Focusonthefamily.comThis is the web site for the great ministry of Focus on the Family.
-One of the many features of this web site can be found when you place your cursor over the top bar that says “Relationship and Marriage.”
-A drop-down box will show up and you can select “Communication/Conflict” to read a number of articles.
+• Focusonthefamily.com This is the web site for the ministry of Focus on the Family.
+One of the many features of this web site can be found when you place your cursor over the top bar that says, “Relationship and Marriage.”
+A drop-down box will appear.
+You can then select “Communication/Conflict” to read a number of articles.

 • 201 Great Questions -Compiled by Jerry Jones, published by NavPress.
 Whether you’re traveling with family, eating lunch with a friend, or getting together with a small group this book is one you’ll want.
 You’ll have the time of your life learning more about people you thought you knew—particularly your spouse.